dynamsoft-docs/barcode-reader-docs-js/programming/javascript/samples-demos/helloworld-pwa.md

 }
 ```

-Run the application again, when you click the button "Read Barcode via Camera", you will get prompted to allow notifications.
+Run the application again.
+Now, when you click the button "Read Barcode via Camera", you will get prompted to allow notifications:

 ![Show notifications Prompt](./assets/pwa-2.png)

-Click "Allow", then try to read some barcodes and the newly found barcodes will appear in notifications.
+Click "Allow", then try to read some barcodes.
+Notice that the newly found barcodes will appear in notifications like this:

 ![Notification with Barcodes](./assets/pwa-3.png)

-Notifications can be shown when the app's page is out of focus or even closed, so you don't need to stay on the app's page when reading barcodes.
+Notifications can be shown when the app's page is out of focus or even closed.
+With its help, you don't need to wait on the page when reading barcodes.

+## Summary

+In this article we took a look at how you can turn a simple barcode reading page into a PWA that is installable, re-engageable and capable of working offline.
+To learn more about Progressive web apps, you can click [here](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).